Using the Exported Package

 . -

-Import the theme package in your application's
+Import the theme package into your application's

 index.scss

-file:@import '~my-themebuilder-project-name/dist/scss';
+file.@import '~my-themebuilder-project-name/dist/scss';

 Since the generated package already contains a reference to the Kendo theme, you do not need to manually add it to your project.